 It is noted that the majority of determinations made by SWHP are related to benefit coverage interpretations according to the Evidence of Coverage (EOC) and/or Standard Plan Document (SPD) and do not involve issues of medical necessity or appropriateness.
 Other decisions about medical necessity or appropriateness are made by the SWHP Medical Director(s) with input from the treating clinical Practitioners as appropriate.
 SWHP benefit determinations are related to payment for care or services based upon input from the Practitioner/Provider and according to the terms of the benefit contract.

-CCC, delegated reviewers, or SWHP Claims RN conduct Retrospective (Post-Service) reviews on cases not reviewed during the inpatient or concurrent review process.
+HSD, delegated reviewers, or SWHP Medical Nurse Auditor(s) conduct Retrospective (Post-Service) reviews on cases not reviewed during the inpatient or concurrent review process.
 Cases may be missed due to the type or frequency of test or procedure when medical records were unavailable or the patient was admitted and discharged from a facility or provider’s care before a report could be obtained or records reviewed (i.e., situations in which the case and/or medical records have never been reviewed by SWHP due to circumstances beyond our control).

 This does not include subsequent review of services for which prospective or concurrent reviews were previously conducted.
 When retrospective (Post-Service) review is performed, the review is based on written screening criteria (InterQual® or internally-developed SWHP Screening Criteria) established and annually updated with appropriate involvement from physicians (practicing physicians) and other healthcare providers.
-The CCC, delegated reviewer, or Claims RN reviews any potential issues regarding medical necessity or appropriateness with the Plan Medical Directors(s).
-No denials are issued without Medical Director review and approval.
-If any denial is issued, appeal rights are provided to both the Member and the Practitioner or Provider per the requirements of the Texas Department of Insurance (TDI).
+The HSD, delegated reviewer, or Medical Nurse Auditor reviews any potential issues regarding medical necessity or appropriateness with the Plan Medical Directors(s).
+No medical necessity denials are issued without Medical Director review and approval.
+If any denial is issued, appeal rights are provided to both the Member and the Practitioner or Provider.

 Some retrospective reviews may be conducted to collect data for health or medical care evaluation studies.
 These are not related to the payment of claims.